sguarin/machine-mqtt-node-red/README.md

 ## Introduction

+Last year I have been working on an embedded solution of remote sensing electric and physical parameters.
+In [this](https://sguarin.github.io/presentaciones/seguridad-mqtt/) presentation I talked about differents aproachs to correctly implement MQTT/TLS connection with authentication validation between an embedded solution and a broker.
+The examples were presented using ESP32 and the arduino framework.

-I needed to implement an escalable flow from MQTT messages to a SQL database using Node-red, in order to adapt an embedded solution to an infrastructure currently used by the client.
+The entire solution was originaly conceived as an embedded system, a python service and an ELK stack (Elasticsearch, Logstash and Kibana).
+Now I needed to implement an escalable flow from MQTT messages to a PostgreSQL database using Node-red, in order to adapt the embedded solution to an infrastructure currently used by the customer.

-The following research consists in testing sql injections via MQTT using mosquitto, node-red and PostgreSQL but it can be extended to other implementations.
+The following research consists in testing sql injections via MQTT using Mosquitto, Node-red and PostgreSQL in a docker composed lab, but it can be extended to other implementations.
+The messesges are received via MQTT broker, processed in Node-red and stored on a SQL database.

-I explored differents node-red flows implementations found on internet.
-The messesges are received via MQTT broker, processed in node-red and stored on a SQL database.
+I explored differents Node-red flows implementations found on the customer and in different tutorial and resources found on internet.

-I noticed that security on MQTT is not taken seriosly as http/web ones.
-There are a lots of free and open brokers where some attacker can view messages and try some injections.
+I noticed that security on MQTT is not taken seriosly as in http/web.
+There are a lots of free and open brokers sometimes used for production.
+That knowledge of valid messages are available to anyone subscribed to the topic.
+An attacker could view and use that kwnowledge to replay the messages trying some injections.

 After testing against sql injections, I will present some vulnerable scenarios, mitigations and good implementations.